Preranaaiyengar/Preranaaiyengar/README.md

 <p align="center">
   A motivated fresher with a strong foundation in programming and web fundamentals.
-  Currently focused on mastering Data Structures & Algorithms and building solid problem-solving skills for software development roles.
+  Currently focused on mastering Data Structures & Algorithms and building strong problem-solving skills for software development roles.
 </p>

 ---